usds/us-forms-system-starter-app/README.md

 ## How to use it
 1. Fork repo to create your own form app
+2. Install dependencies: `npm install`
-2. Start editing the config to build your form: `/js/config/form.js`
+3. Start editing the config to build your form: `/js/config/form.js`
-3. Run app locally: `npm start`
+4. Run app locally: `npm start`